-In addition, edible portion fish tissue contaminant monitoring was conducted in 2018 and 2019 from 7 locations in Michigan's Great Lakes and Connecting Channels.
+In addition, edible portion fish tissue contaminant monitoring was conducted from 12 locations in Michigan's Great Lakes and Connecting Channels.
 Notable findings from these recent results include:

-- PFOS concentrations in fish tissue samples from Lake St. Clair continue to support a fish consumption advisory (see Figure 4.1). - Toxaphene and DDT caused an advisory based on concentrations in fish tissue found in Lake Erie samples.
+- PFOS concentrations in rainbow smelt samples from Lakes Huron, Superior, and Michigan support a fish consumption advisory. - PFOS also caused an advisory based on concentrations in fish tissue found in St. Marys River samples.

-• Broadly, PCBs and dioxins cause restricted consumption advisories for certain species of gamefish.
+Broadly, PCBs and dioxins continue to cause restricted consumption advisories for certain species of gamefish.
 Edible portion sampling is often targeted toward known sites of contamination, sites popular with sport anglers, and sites with public access.